Psychology - Beyond Forests To See The Tree - Author Jay Wax

 Hearing Human Voices

 Thus 'love' expresses one human heart reaching out to another.
 The Hebrew word for the heart is 'lave' so we can play with the mantra-like phrase 'lave love lave'.
 However such expressions can also be deceitful, selfish and predatory.
-There are those who seduce the human heart with words that resemble poetry, eroticism and music, seeking conceited attention and creating abuse.
+There are those who seduce the human heart with words that resemble poetry, eroticism and music, even theology, seeking conceited attention and creating abuse.
 This 2 faced nature is true of verbal communication in general.

 Aboriginal American Elders say that the human voice is the softest of all living creatures.
 Thus our words and music is a gift from god if used with kindness and truth, as it is intended.
 Soft words help appease any threat we may feel from a strange animal that is in our proximity.

 In Jewish Kaballah, there is a power called Sephirote, a kind of living wheel of energy called Daat.
 Daat signifies knowledge and is likely related to the word 'data'.
 Daat is located in the throat region.
-Thus the word, knowledge as expressed in verbal concepts has an independant power of its own.
+Thus the word, knowledge as expressed in verbal concepts, can have an independent power of its own.
 Isa, Jesus Christ, begins a gospel with the striking phrase 'In the beginning was the Word, and the Word was with God, and the Word was God.'
 John Lennon, with the Beatles clarifies this understanding in his song 'The Word.'
 It is said in the Jewish Torah that god revealed creation though uttering ten words in succession, as god said, 'Let there be light, and there was light.'

 Daat is an independent power, with a life of its own.
 The way that the human word is fitted exactly into the concept and oral expression of 'love' gives Daat a status of godlike nature.
 It is said the 10 Sephirote are like angels in an energetic form.
 They may be seen as similar to the allies described in C. Castaneda's books on Yaqui knowledge, that is great formless powers put into a perspective and discipline of self-realization.

 There are many people as myself, who have since they were first able to read, taken a passion to studying books of many kinds, whether philosophy, literature or scripture.
-I for one, found myself over time, having a sense of being lost in a labyrinth of thought that did Not reach a conclusion, that as the passion for knowledge grew, so did a sense of despair of ever finding a final, complete, conclusive weltanschauung of understanding.
+I for one, found myself over time, having a sense of being lost in a labyrinth of thought that did not reach a conclusion, that as the passion for knowledge grew, so did a sense of despair of ever finding a final, complete, conclusive weltanschauung of understanding.

 Thus this great power of the verbal knowledge, written or spoken, does Not belong to the individual human being as creator, maintainer or destroyer.
 The unique gift of speech given to human beings seduce us into thinking we will find complete solutions to our problems, to reach a kind of omnipotence in our created civilizations.
 This is one reason the problem of alien life forms takes on an aura of wonder in relation to human intelligence.
-Our power of word, our vast array of expression and compilation of knowledge takes on an alien feel, separated from the Great Spirit, as is common in modern scientific enlightenment that wisdom appears as an astronomically growing 'data' bank, with computer memory banks Now exceeding that of a humans as if a god, or superior alien life form is embodied in Artificial Intelligence.
+Our power of word, our vast array of expression and compilation of knowledge takes on an alien feel, separated from the Great Spirit, as is common in modern scientific enlightenment that wisdom appears as an astronomically growing 'data' bank, with computer memory banks now exceeding that of a humans as if a god, or superior alien life form is embodied in Artificial Intelligence.

 Indeed, a person represented by the mere physicality of our existence, can resemble a machine.
 Human genius is comparable to computer generated Artificial Intelligence.
 In this sense, our own human intelligence partakes of the nature of being artificial if separated from The Higher Power.

-I do Not mean to overlook the sacredness of silence in its wide variety of forms.
+I do not mean to overlook the sacredness of silence in its wide variety of forms.
 Wisdom is enhanced with the discipline of listening, in speaking but a little.
 Understanding can come with formless meditation, free from words in speech and thought.
 Words have No sense unless we silently acknowledge the gap between them.
 'Of secrets, I am silence.' says the Bhagavad Gita.

 Perhaps the thesis of this article is better expressed in the lyrics to John Lennon's song created with The Beatles, called The Word.